-As can be seen from the above example, you should be able to highlight and press enter to load the last known good configuration.
+As can be seen in the example, you should be able to highlight and press enter to load the last known good configuration.
 Once completed the computer should restart and load into Windows.

 Will running the Last Known Good Configuration delete anything?

-No, running the last known good configuration will restore your last good system settings and will not delete anything.
-The only thing you may have to reinstall programs you have recently installed because the configuration for those programs may have been lost.
+No, running the last known good configuration will restore your working set of system settings without deleting anything.
+Although, recently installed programs may need to be reinstalled, as the configuration for those programs may have been lost in the process.